 Blur or lack of sharpness due to camera shake is a common problem for many photographers.
-It is caused by the movement of the hand(s) holding camera itself.
+It’s caused by the movement of the hand(s) holding camera itself.
 It can cause you to take a completely useless photo from a good opportunity.

 Luckily, holding a camera correctly is not that hard.
 You can find many guides all over the internet showing you how you should hold your camera.
-Since I am a big fan of simple things, I will try to tackle this with just one principle that you can apply for every single situation.
+Since I’m a big fan of simplicity, I will try to tackle this with just one principle that you can apply to every single situation.

 Found it yet?

 Hold the camera with the palm of your right hand, instead of just with the fingertips.
-Now, your arm is extended, but you have “integrated” your hand with the camera, they move together.
-The “weight” of the camera is now the camera + your hand, say 0.5kg.
-You have about doubled the “weight” and this will be a little steadier than the fingertip approach.
+Now, your arm is extended, but you have “integrated” your hand with the camera; they move together.
+The “weight” of the camera is now the camera plus your hand, say 0.5kg.
+You have about doubled the “weight,” and this will be a little steadier than the fingertip approach.

+One more step.
 Instead of holding the camera with just your right hand, hold it with both hands.
-Now, you have a much more balanced “platform” for your camera, the “weight” of the camera is ~ 1kg.
+Now, you have a much more balanced platform for your camera; the “weight” of the camera is around 1kg.
 Be careful not to block the flash or lens with your left hand.

+OK, now it’s time to minimize arm movement.
 Instead of having your elbows at the sides, have them rest on your chest in front of you.
-Now, you have essentially cut out the movement of the upper arm, and fastened the camera a little better to a heavy object, yourself.
-If you do this, you will want to control your breathing when shooting, it is surprising how much your lungs move up and down when breathing in or out.
+Now, you have essentially cut out the movement of the upper arm and fastened the camera a little better to a heavy object—yourself.
+If you do this, you will want to control your breathing when shooting.
+It’s surprising how much your lungs move up and down when breathing.

 Now the motion of the camera is much more closely tied to your body, and the apparent “weight” of the camera is increased.

 The next step is to cut out your motion.
-If you are standing up, you will inevitability move a little bit.
-What you have to do as the next step is increase your apparent weight by “integrating” yourself to some heavier object.
-The technique that I use most often is to find a column or a wall and brace myself next to it.
-You can sit somewhere; lay down on the ground, whatever stops your motion.
-You can also try to brace just your main shooting hand on some still object.
+If you’re standing up, you will inevitability move a little bit.
+What you have to do is increase your apparent weight by “integrating” yourself to some heavier object.
+The technique that I use most often is to find a column or a wall and brace myself against it.
+You can sit somewhere, lie down on the ground—whatever stops your motion.
+You can also try to brace just your main shooting hand on a still object.

 About the Author: